UX DESIGN • CONTENT DESIGN • UX WRITING

 Based on these insights, I proposed a solution to the product team: instead of removing steps, we should personalize the user experience based on the input.
 I worked with the design team to prototype a more dynamic questionnaire that offered more inclusive options.

-Part of the sign-up process improvement was working on the error states.
+An important part of the sign-up process improvement was working on the error states.
 My goal was to provide clear error messages explaining what went wrong and consider accessibility guidelines.

 The decision was to use a supportive tone in error messages and let users know that errors are a normal part of the process and that the TOL team is always there to help them resolve any issues.